 Reporting Severe Injuries

-Fatalities, Inpatient Hospitalizations, Amputations, and Eye Loss
+Fatalities, Inpatient Hospitalizations, Amputations, and Loss of an Eye Loss

-- For any fatality that occurs within 30 days of a work-related incident, the employer must report the event within 8 hours of finding out about it to OSHA.
+• For any fatality that occurs within 30 days of a work-related incident, the employer must report the event within 8 hours of finding out about it to OSHA.

 How to report your work-related injury or illness

-- Immediately report all injuries/illnesses to a first level supervisor or PI if possible.
+• Immediately report all injuries/illnesses to a first level supervisor or PI if possible.
 If you work in a lab, you can also report to the EHS Representative for the lab.

-- Notify the MIT Workers’ Compensation Office if you need care beyond the initial treatment that may require pre-approval, such as MRIs, physical or occupational therapy, or diagnostic tests.
+• Notify the MIT Workers’ Compensation Office if you need care beyond the initial treatment that may require pre-approval, such as MRIs, physical or occupational therapy, or diagnostic tests.

 Non-Employees, Unpaid Students and Visitors